olcf/olcf-user-docs/quantum/quantum_systems/iqm.rst

 Submitting Jobs
 ---------------

-Once you have been granted credits (detailed in :ref:`iqm-alloc`, you can can request a timeslot or use the pay-as-you-go option.
-Usage pricing, circuit limits, and shot limits for each of the available computers is listed on the resonance dashboard when you click on either of the backends.
+Once you have been granted credits (process detailed in :ref:`iqm-alloc`), you can can request a timeslot or use the pay-as-you-go option.
+Usage pricing, circuit limits, and shot limits for each of the available computers is listed on the resonance dashboard when you click on either of the backends in the "Quantum Computers" section.

 With your IQM API key, users submit job to a given backend's URL: e.g. for garnet: